E-mails to Christine (GlucoMenu® Nutrition Director)

 Red wine vinegar, balsamic vinegar, and cider vinegar contain very little calorie & carbohydrate and are considered "free foods" by

 the American Diabetes Association.
-You might try having balsamic vinegar and a little olive oil on your
+You might try having your favorite type of vinegar and a little olive oil on your

 salad instead of your regular dressing at dinner and see if you have any changes in blood sugar after eating.